slowernews/wisdom-tldr/chapters/chapter_appendix.md

 People say they want to be famous to impact the world, often what they want is the adoration of their peers.

+> *"If you’re not ready to be hated, you’re not ready to be famous." (...)
-> *"The reward for getting on the stage is fame.
+"The reward for getting on the stage is fame.
 The price of fame is that you can’t get off stage." (...)
-"If you’re not ready to be hated, you’re not ready to be famous." (...)
 "You want to be rich and anonymous, not poor and famous."
 -- Naval Ravikant*